Have you noticed small droplets appearing on your fresh coat of acrylic paint? Don't panic – it’s a normal part of the curing process. Find out more.

-Downward drooping movement of the paint film immediately after application, resulting in an uneven coating.
+Sagging is the downward "drooping" movement of the paint film immediately after application, resulting in an uneven coating.
+Find out more.

 Shiny spots or dull spots (also known as 'flashing') on a painted surface; uneven gloss.